-Today’s post on cleaning your blender in two minutes or less is a tip that, while not quite revolutionary, might just change your life for the better.
-Using this tip has definitely improved mine!
+Today’s post on how to clean your blender in 2 minutes or less is a tip that, while not quite revolutionary, might just change your life for the better.
+Using this kitchen pro tip has definitely improved mine!

 I don’t know about you but when I decide I want a smoothie or some other blended creation, it’s usually immediately after my hunger pangs hit.
 Time is of the essence.
 Having a clean, ready-to-go blender is critical to keeping the hunger beast at bay.

 Unfortunately, I also happen to be the queen of making something delicious in my blender and then walking away while the remnants dry and become virtually impossible to remove without soaking, scrubbing, etc. So more than once I’ve headed to the kitchen to make an incredible blender creation only to discover that my blender pitcher is still dirty or (the more likely scenario) still soaking from my last blending event.
 Sigh.